qiubix/DCL_BayesNetwork/test/test_cases.md

 - should have only one child node
 - should not have cycles
 - should have nodes with unique names
+- should build network on new cloud
+- should not build network if one is already being build
+- should wait for joint multiplicity before building network

 1. BayesNetwork class
 + should initialize empty network